Solar Panel Insurance FAQ

-If you are considering purchasing solar panels for your home you are in good company.
-In 2014, a new solar project was installed every 2.5 minutes.
+If you are considering purchasing solar panels for your home, you are in good company.
+In 2018, a new solar project was installed every 100 seconds.
 Researchers project the number will continue to rise.

-If you think you are ready to join the solar boom, here are five questions to ask your home insurance company or insurance agent.
+If you think you are ready to join the solar boom, here are five questions to ask your insurance company or agent about solar panel insurance.
 You will notice a trend: The answers to these questions all vary widely based on your insurance company, plan and type of installation.

 Are solar panels covered by home insurance?